Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-bfs.md

 ## Overview

 There is a huge [class of algorithms](https://en.wikipedia.org/wiki/Category:Graph_algorithms) involving graphs.
+In this curriculum, we will focus on two of the most common graph algorithms:
+- Breadth First Search (BFS)
+- Depth First Search (DFS)

-In this topic, we will focus on two of the most common graph algorithms - Breadth First Search and Depth First Search - because they are very commonly seen in interviews and can be used to solve a wide array of problems.
+We are focusing on these two as they are very commonly seen in interviews and can be used to solve a wide array of problems.

+## Benefits of Traversal Styles

+Before we dive into our first graph traversal algorithm, let's examine why we need multiple traversal algorithms.
+Let's say we want to find the shortest path between 2 nodes of an unweighted graph.

+Reflecting on what we learned about Breadth First Search and Depth First Search traversal from binary search trees:
+- a breadth first search will traverse the closest nodes first
+- a depth first search will travel as far along a path as it can before backtracking

+If we want to find the shortest path between nodes of an unweighted graph, then we want to visit the nodes closest to our starting node first to quickly find a path.
+This lends itself to a breadth first search, where the first path we find between the nodes will have to be the shortest.
+- If we used DFS and searched to the end of a path before backtracking to closer nodes from the route, we will still find a route between the nodes, but the first path found is not guaranteed to be the shortest path.

 ## Breadth First Search